the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-methods.md

 (pd-overview-methods-docs)=
 ## Documenting the Design of your Study

-After you have decided how to collect your data, analyze it and which tools to use, a good way to document is by writing a Registered Report.
+After you have decided how to collect your data, analyze it and which tools to use, a good way to document these decisions is by writing a Registered Report.

 A Registered Report highlights the importance of the research question and the methods that will be used.
 They are peer-reviewed before the research, switching the focus of the review from the results to the substance of the research methods.